Kagiso: Bulk Services

-Portable water is provided by the local municipality by utilizing resevoiur facilities located within the township.
+Potable water is provided by the local municipality by utilizing reservoir facilities located within the township.
 Sewage treatment facilities are located on the outskirts of the township.

 Retail Shopping Facilities

 The township shopping needs are provided by various shopping malls around the township, including Kagiso Shopping Mall, Chamdor Shopping Center as well as supermarkets and convenient spaza shops located in convenient areas within the township.

 Education

-There are 15 primary schools and six secondary schools (Mosupatsela Secondary School, Madiba Comprehensive School, Mandisa Shiceka High School, S.G Mafaesa, Kagiso Secondary School, and Thuto-Pele High School.) in the area.
+There are 15 primary schools and seven secondary schools (Mosupatsela Secondary School, Madiba Comprehensive School, Mandisa Shiceka High School, Boipelo Secondary School, S.G Mafaesa, Kagiso Secondary School, and Thuto-Pele High School.) in the area.

 Mosupatsela and Kagiso secondary schools, are the oldest high schools in the township, with the former being the oldest of the two schools.

 There is also an adult center, which aids adults wanting to improve their education.

 Kagiso has an Old library, which has a reference section and embodies a children's library.

 The township is also home to the recently launched, Kagiso (Gauteng) Archives Center, next to which a recently built modern library, is located.

 The facility is meant to harbor important heritage and historical records as well as information.

 There are several formal creches including three big ones, and about 50 informal ones.